sanderland/katrain/INSTALL.md

 You can also find downloadable .app files for macOS [here](https://github.com/sanderland/katrain/releases).
 Simply download, unzip the file, mount the .dmg and drag the .app file to your application folder, everything is included.
+The first time launching the application you may need to [control-click in finder to give permission for the 'unidentified' app to launch](https://support.apple.com/guide/mac-help/open-a-mac-app-from-an-unidentified-developer-mh40616/mac).
+This is simply a result of Apple charging $99/year to developers to be 'identified'.

 Users with the last generation M1 macs with different architecture should then `brew install katago` in addition to this.
-KaTrain will automatically detect this katago binary.
+KaTrain will automatically detect this KataGo binary.

 ### <a name="MacCommand"></a>Command line install guide